forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: The command `org create scratch` no longer fails when the associated Dev Hub is authenticated via an external client app using the JWT Bearer Flow (`org login jwt`).
-External client apps can't currently be replicated during the signup process, so to work around this limitation we added these two environment variables which you must set before you run `org create scratch`:
+* NEW: We added two new environment variables so that the command `org create scratch` no longer fails when the associated Dev Hub is authenticated via an external client app using the JWT Bearer Flow (`org login jwt`).
+External client apps can't currently be replicated during the signup process, so to work around this limitation we added these two environment variables which you set before you run `org create scratch`:

     * `SF_SCRATCH_SIGNUP_CONNECTED_APP` - Set to `PlatformCLI` to use the default Salesforce CLI connected app.
     * `SF_SCRATCH_SIGNUP_CALLBACK_URL` - Set to the connected app callback URL, such as `http://localhost:1717/OauthRedirect`.